JANUS: A Difference-Oriented Analyzer For Financial Centralization Risks in Smart Contracts: Conclusion

 \section{Conclusion}

-We propose and implement JANUS, which can detect financial centralization risks independently of their behavior patterns.
+We propose and implement JANUS, which can detect financial centralized risks independently of their behavior patterns.
 JANUS employs a difference-oriented state traversal method and variable summaries to reduce the number of states to be compared.
-We prove that these methods do not introduce false alarms or cause omissions in centralization risk detection. \ourtool outperforms other automatic tools in terms of risk detection accuracy, and it successfully finds two types of centralization risks that other automatic tools fail to detect.
+We prove that these methods do not introduce false alarms or omissions in detection. \ourtool outperforms other tools in terms of risk detection accuracy, and it successfully finds two types of risks that other tools fail to detect.